pamellahani/sar/README.md

-# Specification for EchoServer, a Communication Layer Between Tasks
+# Specification for the EchoServer, a Communication Layer Between Tasks

 This specification outlines the design and functionality of a communication layer between tasks, enabling byte-based data transfer.